Queue (hairstyle): Other queues

+Soldiers of all other western armies adopted the wearing of short hairstyle without a queue only after the outbreak of the French Revolution during the French Revolutionary Wars and Napoleonic Wars (1792–1815).

+The French army plaited their wigs into a short queue (the French word for "tail") tied with a ribbon in the back, while the British military used the Ramillies wig, which featured a very long queue tied with two black ribbons, one at the neck and one at the tail end.
+The French army continued keeping queues until the French Consulate period (1799-1804), when Napoleon Bonaparte and other officers promoted close cropped hair, known as à la Titus.
+Napoleon himself, initially wearing long hair tied in a queue, changed his hairstyle and cut his hair short while in Egypt in 1798.
+However, hair policy in the French army was not uniform; some regiments such as the Imperial Guard foot grenadiers stuck to queues long afterwards, while the 2nd Line Infantry kept their queues as late as 1812.
+Short hair only became mandated at the end of the First Empire with the ordinance of 25 September 1815.
+Marshal Jean Lannes notably stood out due to his refusal to cut his queue.

 British soldiers and sailors during the 18th century also wore their hair in a queue.
 While not always braided, the hair was pulled back very tight into a single tail, wrapped around a piece of leather and tied down with a ribbon.
 The hair was often greased and powdered in a fashion similar to powdered wigs, or tarred in the case of sailors.
 It was said that the soldiers' hair was pulled back so tightly that they had difficulty closing their eyes afterwards.
 The use of white hair powder in the British Army was discontinued in 1796 and queues were ordered to be cut off four years later.
 They continued to be worn in the Royal Navy for a while longer, where they were known as "pigtails".
 Officers wore pigtails until 1805 and other ranks continued to wear them until about 1820.